 The Company's objective is to reflect the appropriate research and development expenses in its financial statements by matching those expenses with the period in which services and efforts are expended.
 The Company accounts for these expenses according to the progress of its research and development efforts.
 The Company determines prepaid and accrual estimates through discussion with applicable personnel and outside service providers as to the progress or state of communication of clinical trials, or other services completed.
 The Company adjusts its rate of research and development expense recognition if actual results differ from its estimates.
 The Company makes estimates of its prepaid and accrued expenses as of each balance sheet date in its financial statements based on facts and circumstances known at that time.
 Although the Company does not expect its estimates to be materially different from amounts actually incurred, its understanding of status and timing of services performed relative to the actual status and timing of services performed may vary and may result in the Company reporting amounts that are too high or too low for any particular period.
-Through June 30, 2023, there had been no material adjustments to the Company's prior period estimates of prepaid and accruals for research and development expenses.
-The Company's research and development prepaids and accruals are dependent upon the timely and accurate reporting of contract research organizations and other third-party vendors.
+Through September 30, 2023, there had been no material adjustments to the Company's prior period estimates of prepaid and accruals for research and development expenses.
+The Company's research and development expenses.
+The Company's prior period estimates of prepaid and accruals for research organizations and other third-party vendors.